 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 See also the separate End of Life Care article.

 Definitions and aims of palliative care

 The contemporary concept of palliative care has its origins in the modern hospice movement.
 Beginning with Dame Cicely Saunders and the opening of St Christopher's Hospice in 1967, the underlying philosophy of palliation included holistic care (emphasising emotional, social and spiritual needs) taken hand-in-hand with a progressive approach to managing end-of-life symptoms medically.
-The movement's success is reflected in how universally accepted these goals now are, if not actually universally available yet.
+The movement's success is reflected in how universally accepted these goals now are.

 - To affirm life but regard dying as a normal process.